Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Discussion

-A recurrent finding from UX professionals was the so-called ``productivity paradox'' (Sec \ref{sec:overrreliance}), where the speed gains from using AI resulted in individuals taking in more work.
-An obvious caveat highlighted was that this may lead to shallow creativity, with teams more quickly settling for first-draft or 'good enough' outputs.
-This enhanced ability to work faster, in an agile manner (cf., \cite{da2012user}), easily lends itself to the promise of substantial productivity gains from GenAI.
-So what then remains of human effort, agency and creativity in this future of UX work?
-Earlier work by \citet{Li2024} and \citet{Cha2025AINonUse} found that human agency is a recurring theme among UX practitioners, where humans bring contextual understanding, ethical judgment, and accountability across design tasks, and prioritize maintaining control over their processes.
+A recurrent finding from product team members was the so-called ``productivity paradox'' (Sec \ref{sec:overrreliance}), where the speed gains from using AI resulted in individuals taking in more work.
+Given the increased workload, an obvious caveat highlighted was that this may lead to shallow creativity, with teams more quickly settling for first-draft or 'good enough' outputs, risking speed-quality trade-offs \cite{fawzy2025vibecodingpracticemotivations}.
+This enhanced ability to work faster, in an agile manner (cf., \cite{da2012user}), easily lends itself to the promise of substantial productivity gains from GenAI coding \cite{Simone2026AIcodeglobal}.
+So what then remains of human effort, agency and creativity in this future of product design and development work?
+Earlier work by \citet{Li2024} and \citet{Cha2025AINonUse} found for example that human agency is a recurring theme among UX practitioners, where humans bring contextual understanding, ethical judgment, and accountability across design tasks, and prioritize maintaining control over their processes.
 With such qualities, they should be the ones to lead complex design-related decision-making.
-At the same time, there is a risk of creativity exhaustion \cite{Li2024}, which can result not only in homogenized design, but such speed gains can exert a high amount of pressure on human creators to review such output.
+At the same time, there is a risk of creativity exhaustion \cite{Li2024} and generally cognitive overload, which can result not only in homogenized design within product teams, but such speed gains can exert a high amount of pressure on human creators to review such output.